 How to Create a Venn Diagram in PowerPoint

 How many times did you have to explain your data with a PowerPoint presentation and you weren’t able to find the most visual way to do it?
-To help you with this matter easily and quickly, in this Slidesgo School post we will explain how to insert a Venn diagram in PowerPoint, as well as its history and components.
+To help you with this matter easily and quickly, in this Slidesgo School post we will explain how to insert or create a Venn diagram in PowerPoint, as well as its history and components.

 What a Venn diagram is and what it’s for

 Venn diagrams are graphical representations used mainly in set theory.
-They visually show how several elements are arranged into groups, and each of these is usually represented by a geometric shape, mainly a circle or an oval.
-Let's see an example:
+They visually show how two or more elements are arranged into groups, where each of these is usually represented by a geometric shape, mainly a circle or an oval.

 Creating a Venn diagram from scratch